nspcc-dev/neo-go/docs/consensus.md

 ### Start nodes manually
-1. Create a separate config directory for every node and place corresponding config named `protocol.privnet.yml` there.
+1. Create a separate config directory for every node and place the corresponding config named `protocol.privnet.yml` there.

 2. Edit configuration file for every node.
 Examples can be found at `config/protocol.privnet.docker.one.yml` (`two`, `three` etc.).
-    1. Add `UnlockWallet` section with `Path` and `Password` strings for NEP-6 wallet path and password for the account to be used for consensus node.
+    1. Add `UnlockWallet` section with `Path` and `Password` strings for NEP-6 wallet path and the password for the account to be used for the consensus node.
     2. Make sure that your `MinPeers` setting is equal to the number of nodes participating in consensus.
        This requirement is needed for nodes to correctly